Mata Hari: Trial

 In December 1916, the Second Bureau of the French War Ministry let Mata Hari obtain the names of six Belgian agents.
 Five were suspected of submitting fake material and working for the Germans, while the sixth was suspected of being a double agent for Germany and France.
 Two weeks after Mata Hari had left Paris for a trip to Madrid, the Germans executed the double agent while the five others continued their operations.
 This development proved to the Second Bureau that Mata Hari had communicated the names of the six spies to the Germans.

-On 13 February 1917, Mata Hari was arrested in her room at the Hotel Elysée Palace on the Champs Elysées in Paris.
+On 13 February 1917, Mata Hari was arrested in her room at the Hotel Elysée Palace on the Champs Elysées in central Paris.
 She was tried on 24 July, accused of spying for Germany and consequently causing the deaths of at least 50,000 soldiers.
-Although the French and British intelligence suspected her of spying for Germany, neither could produce definite evidence against her.
+Although the French and British intelligence services suspected her of spying for Germany, neither could produce definite evidence against her.

-Zelle's principal interrogator, who grilled her relentlessly, was Captain Pierre Bouchardon; he was later to prosecute her at trial.
+Zelle's principal interrogator, who grilled her relentlessly, was Captain Pierre Bouchardon; he later prosecuted her at trial.
 Bouchardon established that much of the Mata Hari persona was invented.
-Far from being a Javanese princess, Zelle was Dutch, which he used as evidence of her dubious and dishonest character at her trial.
-Zelle admitted to Bouchardon that she had accepted 20,000 francs from a German diplomat and former lover as reimbursement for belongings taken from her by German authorities.
+Far from being a Javanese princess, Zelle was a white Dutch person, which he used as evidence of her dubious and dishonest character at her trial.
+Zelle admitted to Bouchardon that she had accepted 20,000 francs from a German diplomat and former lover as reimbursement for belongings taken from her by the German Imperial authorities.
 Bouchardon claimed that this was, in fact, payment to her for spying for Germany.
 In the meantime, Ladoux had been preparing a case against his former agent by casting all of her activities in the worst possible light, going so far as to engage in evidence tampering.